Spaguetron/ST_HW_HC_SR04/README.md

   The default timeout value is `5000` microseconds, which sould be enough for approximately *43 centimeters* ([5000  / 2 / 58] ~= 43.1).

-  Although I dind't confirm, it's stated in [this datasheet](http://www.micropik.com/PDF/HCSR04.pdf) ([alternate link](https://cdn.sparkfun.com/datasheets/Sensors/Proximity/HCSR04.pdf)) that max. range of this sensor is 4 meters (400cm).
-As so, setting the timeout value to 46400 microseconds (46.4 ms) should be enough for all common use cases of this sensor.
+  Although I didn't confirm, it is stated in [this datasheet](http://www.micropik.com/PDF/HCSR04.pdf) ([alternate link](https://cdn.sparkfun.com/datasheets/Sensors/Proximity/HCSR04.pdf)) that max. range of this sensor is 4 meters (400cm).
+As so, setting the timeout value to 46400 microseconds (46.4 ms) should be enough for all cases where the object distance is less or equal to 4 meters.

 The timeout-related methods of this library are:
 ```arduino